11 october 2019

-The only conference in Russia that is dedicated to the global Ultra HD (4K) ecosystem construction and functioning.
-More than 180 TV industry representatives!
+The only conference in Russia that is dedicated to the premium content and Ultra HD (4K) global ecosystem construction and functioning.
+More than 200 TV industry representatives!

-Our keynote speakers are leading world experts in the field of Ultra HD (4K).
+Our keynote speakers are leading world experts in the field of premium content.
 It is an opportunity to personally ask your question to an expert and chat over a cup of coffee.

 Only real Russian and foreign strategies of increasing pay-TV providers’ revenues through the introduction of new premium content broadcasting formats.